pySTEPS/pysteps/doc/source/user_guide/install_pysteps.rst

 which is continuously under development.

 .. warning::
-    The Python interpreter must be launched outside of the pysteps root directory.
+    If you are installing pysteps from the sources using pip, the Python interpreter must be launched outside of the pysteps root directory.
-    Trying to import pysteps with the current working directory containig the pysteps source code will raise a ``ModuleNotFoundError``.
-This is caused by the root pysteps folder being recognized as the pysteps package, also known as `the double import trap <http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html#the-double-import-trap>`_.
+    Importing pysteps from a working directory that contains the pysteps source code will raise a ``ModuleNotFoundError``.
+    This error is caused by the root pysteps folder being recognized as the pysteps package, also known as `the double import trap <http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html#the-double-import-trap>`_.

 Setting up the user-defined configuration file
 ----------------------------------------------